crystal-ball/componentry/lib/README.md

 can be passed to those components.

 #### Wrapping Containers
-Wrapping tags should use ...other to allow passing any data to components, this can also be used with the render as feature to pass specific data to any component that is rendered for an element.
+Wrapping tags should use ...rest to allow passing any data to components, this can also be used with the render as feature to pass specific data to any component that is rendered for an element.